Český Krumlov State Castle and Château

 Study Centre

 Part of the château complex is the reconstructed building of the Study Centre in the first château courtyard.
 It offers the possibility of long-term study stays, accommodation, but also facilities for workshops, concerts and other social gatherings.
-More about the use of the Study Centre and hire options >

 Points of Interest